Vaissh-navi/Vaissh-navi/README.md

 - 👋 Hi, I’m @Vaissh-navi
-- 👀 I’m interested in CP.
+- Pursuing B.Tech in Computer Science from IIT Delhi.
+Currently a third year student.
 - 📫 How to reach me email-vaishnavibisen2003@gmail.com